 This is the story of one woman’s lessons from years of bringing people together to create change.
 Most of all, it is a new paradigm for change for a new generation of changemakers, from the mind and heart behind one of the most important movements of our time.
 Hashtags don’t start movements — people do.

 “This beautiful, important and timely memoir is insightful, compelling and necessary in this critical moment of reckoning with our history.”

 “The book reveals Garza as not only a superb strategist but a master storyteller.
-This layered book

-	is for anyone that understands that surviving with dignity is a practice, but fighting for both

-	dignity and survival is a skill.”
+This layered book is for anyone that understands that surviving with dignity is a practice, but fighting for both dignity and survival is a skill.”

-	Alicia believes that Black communities deserve what all communities deserve — to be powerful in

-	every aspect of their lives.
-An innovator, strategist, organizer, and cheeseburger enthusiast,

-	Alicia founded the Black Futures Lab to make Black communities powerful in politics.
-She is the

-	co-creator of #BlackLivesMatter and the Black Lives Matter Global Network, the Strategy &

-	Partnerships Director for the National Domestic Workers Alliance, and the co-founder of

-	Supermajority, She shares her thoughts on politics and pop culture on her podcast, Lady Don’t Take

-	No. She warns you — hashtags don’t start movements.
-People do.
+Alicia believes that Black communities deserve what all communities deserve — to be powerful in every aspect of their lives.
+An innovator, strategist, organizer, and cheeseburger enthusiast, Alicia founded the Black Futures Lab to make Black communities powerful in politics.
+She is the co-creator of #BlackLivesMatter and the Black Lives Matter Global Network, the Strategy & Partnerships Director for the National Domestic Workers Alliance, and the co-founder of Supermajority, She shares her thoughts on politics and pop culture on her podcast, Lady Don’t Take No. Alicia warns you: hashtags don’t start movements — people do.